KohlsTechnology/blackbox-helloworld-responder/README.md

 ## Image

-In order to build the docker image, simply execute
+In order to build the docker image, simply execute:

 ```
 make image